Skip to main content

 Kahramaa's transmission and distribution system has the highest level of reliability, as it launches various stations with the latest devices and equipment.
 In addition to an integrated system to monitor and control this equipment to detect the expected malfunctions before they occur, which contributes to maintaining equipment and network stability and taking the urgent actions for its maintenance, supervised by a technical cadre with the highest level of expertise and competence.

 In addition to the 9 emergency offices distributed throughout the State, equipped with technical teams, operating engineers, and the necessary equipment.
-They work as a first responder to interruptions' complaints raised by customers on the medium and low voltages to restore the electric current on time, in coordination with the concerned departments of the distribution and control departments.
+They work as a first responder to interruptions' complaints raised by customers on the medium and low voltages to restore the electric current on time, in coordination with the concerned departments of the distribution and control

 GCC Interconnection Grid

 All GCC member states are connected electrically to form the GCC interconnection network.
 Kahramaa Grid is being connected to the GCC network through 2 X 400 kV circuits from Logistic Zone Super (LZS) substation.
-This link is proven to be of vital backbone to the Kahramaa network as it is being used for emergency support during incidents, and for bilateral trading at some occasions.
+This link is proven to be of vital backbone to Kahramaa network as it is being used for emergency support during incidents, and for bilateral trading on some occasions.

 Electricity Demand